-We have aligned our strategy to support both the Transport priorities and outcomes.
-The table below shows how Sydney Metro's strategic objectives facilitate the achievement of Transport priorities and outcomes.
+We have aligned our strategy to support both the priorities for transport and outcomes.
+The table below shows how Sydney Metro's strategic objectives facilitate the achievement of the priorities for transport and outcomes.

-Sydney Metro strategic Transport priorities four-ye ar horizon Transport outcomes objectives Restoring reliability and increasing patronage Respecting and re-engaging our workforce City shaping and precinct making An safe, equitable and integrated public transport system Local manufacturing and jobs Connecting our customers whole lives Successful places for communities Transport systems and solutions enabling economic activity Thriving people doing meaningful work Provide a high-quality passenger and place experience • ٠ • • • Plan, design and build to shape the future • • • • Drive financial responsibility • • Position the organisation for continued success ٠ • Reduce environmental impact and champion social outcomes • • •
+Sydney Metro strategic objectives Priorities for transport three-year horizon Transport outcomes Restoring reliability and increasing patronage Respecting and re-engaging our workforce City shaping and precinct making A safe, equitable and integrated public transport system Local manufacturing and jobs Connecting people safely and reliably Communities and places are sustainable, healthy and resilient Enabling a prosperous and inclusive NSW Thriving people doing meaningful work Provide a high-quality passenger and place experience • • • • • Plan, design and build to shape the future • • • • Drive financial responsibility • • Position the organisation for continued success • • Reduce environmental impact and champion social outcomes • • • •